dikortis/LetsTalkETC/Episodes/Episode_15.md

-a lot of money and they're trying to do it very quickly and continuously and be able to reuse that software again and again again so they were some of the early adopters commercially but actually
+a lot of money and they're trying to do it very quickly and continuously and be able to reuse that software again and so they were some of the early adopters commercially but actually
-I mean our customers oh I run a house called consulting company these days and our customers come from all kinds of industries there's not like one main
+I mean our customers I run a house called consulting company these days and our customers come from all kinds of industries there's not like one main